bekasidev/bekasidev/CONTRIBUTION.md

 # Tutorial

-## How to Fork, Clone and Push
+## How to Fork, Clone, Push & Pull Request

-Read <a href="https://desainerhub.com/cara-kontribusi-open-source">this article</a> for complete Tutorial.
+Read <a href="https://desainerhub.com/cara-kontribusi-open-source">this article</a> for complete Tutorial to Fork, Clone, Push & Pull Request.

 <hr>